 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-With the employment of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically eliminate the PMI when the principal balance of the loan reaches 78 percent of the initial loan amount.
-Wise homeowners can get off the hook beforehand.
-The law states that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches only 80 percent.
+The Homeowners Protection Act of 1998 requires the lenders on most loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the original loan amount.
+Acute homeowners can get off the hook beforehand.
+The law pledges that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: